 Tamar then went to live with Absalom, her full-brother, in desolation.
 It’s a sad and confusing situation.

 (Absalom later killed Amnon because of what he did to Tamar.
-Absalom also named one of his daughters Tamar, perhaps in honor of his sister.)
+Absalom also named one of his daughters Tamar, perhaps in honor of his sister.
+Also, read about another woman named Tamar.)